aldica/aldica/docs/Configuration-ShareReference.md

-# Configuration: Alfresco Repository Property Reference
+# Configuration: Alfresco Share Property Reference

 All configuration on the Alfresco Share-tier - apart from the JVM properties - is done by setting Share global properties.
 Share global properties are a feature not available in default Alfresco and provided by the Acosix Utility project, which this project depends upon.
 All properties can be set via the _share-global.properties_ file in _&lt;tomcatPath&gt;/shared/classes/_.
 When using a deployment based on standard Alfresco Docker images for Alfresco Content Services, most properties can be set via the JAVA\_OPTS environment variables in Docker Compose or Kubernetes deployments.